The Four Big Risks

-In the first edition of my book, INSPIRED, I discussed how successful products are valuable, usable and feasible, where I defined “feasible” as both technically feasible and business feasible.
+In the first edition of my book, INSPIRED, I discussed how successful products are valuable, usable and feasible, where I defined “valuable” as both valuable to customers and valuable to your business.

-While it’s easy to remember these three attributes, over the years I’ve come to believe that it was obscuring some pretty serious risks and challenges, and making it too easy for product managers to overlook some critically important work.
+While it’s easy to remember these three attributes, over the years I’ve come to believe that it was obscuring some pretty serious risks and challenges, and making it too easy for product managers to focus on customer value and overlook business value.

-The technology feasibility risks can be substantial (especially today when so many teams are exploring machine learning technology) and in terms of the business risks, while these have always been substantial, I find that these are too often under-appreciated and under-estimated (or simply avoided) by the product manager.
+The business value (viability) risks can be substantial and I find that these are too often under-appreciated and under-estimated (or simply avoided) by the product manager.

 So in my new edition, I now explicitly call out the four types of risk: